How GSA represents graduate students

 The role of the Representative Council is to determine GSA’s position on issues affecting graduate students across the University, government and community levels.

-Meet your Representative Council
+Meet the Representative Council

 -